w3c/vc-data-model-2.0-test-suite/README.md

 ## Setup

-In order to integrate with this test suite, you will need to use a [VC API compatible](https://w3c-ccg.github.io/vc-api/) issuer and verifier that is capable of issuing and verifying verifiable credentials and verifiable presentations.
+In order to integrate with this test suite, you will need to use a [VC-API compatible](https://w3c-ccg.github.io/vc-api/) issuer and verifier that is capable of issuing and verifying verifiable credentials and verifiable presentations.
+If your implementation is not VC-API compatible, it is possible to "wrap" the implementation in a minimal VC-API implementation.
+Example code for which is available at https://github.com/Wind4Greg/Server-for-VCs

 The issuer endpoint will need to conform to the
 [VC Issuer API](https://w3c-ccg.github.io/vc-api/#issue-credential).